 Dharma Bell 7 cm

-“When I listen to the bell, I can feel how my sorrow begins to dissolve, my mind calms down, my body gets relaxed.
+In relation to the practice of mindfulness, the famous Vietnamese monk also explained: “When I listen to the bell, I can feel how my sorrow begins to dissolve, my mind calms down, my body gets relaxed.
 A smile appears on my lips.
-Following the sound of the bell, my breathing takes my back to the safe island of mindfulness.”
-Thich Nhat Hanh
+Following the sound of the bell, my breathing takes me back to the safe island of mindfulness.”